Phantas0s/devdash-doc/content/reference/general/_index.md

 | reload     | Hot reload the config file at each refresh              | false           | true       |

 The reload option can be set to `true` if you want to change your dashboard without restarting it (hot reload).
+This will allow you to change the dashboard configuration without the need to restart DevDash itself.

-## Keys
+## Keystrokes

-You can map some keyboard key to some action as following:
+You can map some keystrokes to some action as following:

 | Name | Description         | Default value | Examples   |
 |------|---------------------|---------------|------------|
 | quit | Key to quit DevDash | `C-c`         | `C-x`, `q` |

-## Example
+## Configuration Example

 ```yaml
 general: